Spain in the Eurovision Song Contest 1970: Before Eurovision

-Festival de la Canción Española

-Festival de la Canción Española was the national final organized by TVE that took place at the Palau Nacional in Barcelona from February 12 to 14, hosted by Laurita Valenzuela and Joaquín Prat.
-It was the second and final edition of Festival de la Canción Española.
+To select its entry, Televisión Española (TVE) organised together with Radio Nacional de España (RNE) the 2º Festival de la Canción Española at the Palau Nacional in Barcelona on 12–14 February 1970, hosted by Laura Valenzuela and Joaquín Prat.
+It was the second and final edition of the Festival.
 Twenty songs competed over three shows, with the winner song being decided upon through regional jury voting.

 Competing entries

 Twenty compositions were selected to compete in the national final by the broadcaster, with two designated acts per song.
 As regulations only allowed a maximum of three performers and three backing vocalists, groups were able to compete by designating one or two vocalists, with the rest of the group featuring as backing vocalists.
 Some performers that had been initially selected withdrew or were replaced before the live shows.

 Semi-finals

 The semi-finals took place on 12 and 13 February 1970.
 On both shows, ten songs were first performed by one of its assigned singers, and then again by the other singer.
-After the second semi-final, ten songs qualified for the final through jury voting from 15 regional Radio Nacional de España, TVE and Radio Peninsular studios, each distributing five votes among their favourite songs.
-The number of votes received by each song was announced, but were not reflected in the official TV excerpts from semi-final 2, or in contemporary reports.
+After the second semi-final, ten songs qualified for the final through jury voting from 15 regional RNE, TVE, and Radio Peninsular studios, each distributing five votes among their favourite songs.
+The number of votes received by each song was announced, but were not reflected in the official television excerpts from semi-final 2, or in contemporary reports.